devhelpr/prompttoform/planning.md

 - ✅ **NEW**: Implement JSON-patch functionality for update form
 - ✅ **NEW**: Enhanced form changes tracking with visual distinction between Update Form and Evaluate & Improve operations
 - ✅ **NEW**: Added menu bar to initial state screen (create form textarea)
+- ✅ **NEW**: Enhanced form changes debugging and database migration for updateType field

 ## Future Enhancements (Optional)